AgateHQ/axate-developer-docs/docs/first-party-cookies.md

-## Email format to follow for the publishers;
+## Email format to follow for the publishers/it support of DNS system;

-Dear 'Publisher',
+Dear Publisher/Support,

-Please setup the following DNS on your side to enable first party cookies with Axate, as soon as you do let us know and we can send you a few more details.
+Would you please help me add a CNAME record to my domain's DNS records?

 Certificate validation TXT name axate.musicomh.com

-Certificate validation TXT value ca3-564d91dc5e344b539a31ac17a326d560
+Certificate validation TXT value ca3-564d91dc5e3s44b539a31ac17a326d560

 Hostname pre-validation TXT name _cf-custom-hostname.axate.musicomh.com

-Hostname pre-validation TXT value 17a9e1fa-e464-4a5a-8f8c-0dff34a8712e
+Hostname pre-validation TXT value 17a9se1fa-e464-4a5a-8f8c-0dff34a8712e

-Also AWS certificatae validation values should go here
+Please setup the following DNS on your side to enable first party cookies with Axate, as soon as you do let us know and we can send you a few more details.

 Thank you